nasa/nos3/docs/wiki/STF_QuickLook.md

   * Pre-defined commands that can be used in the actual schedule
   * This includes full command definitions and no logic to change them without a new table being uploaded
 * [./cfg/nos3_defs/tables/sch_def_schtbl.c](../../cfg/nos3_defs/tables/sch_def_schtbl.c)
-  * 100 schedule slots, each with it's own execution window in the 100Hz
+  * 100 schedule slots, each with its own execution window in the 100Hz
-  * Defines the frequency in seconds, offset to send frequency in seconds, and command references the schedule message table
+  * Defines the frequency in seconds, offset to sending window in seconds to allow balancing of schedule, and command references
+    * Sending window example: assuming two packets at a five second frequency, one could execute at 0 and other at 2 seconds into the window
   * A request may occur in multiple slots, typically done to be faster than the 1Hz default maximum frequency

 ### Data Storage (DS)